 Originally created in 2009 by Ben Dunford, we're extremely proud of what we have created and how far we have come.
 Below is a brief history of how epraise came to be what it is today.

-This year we've continued to expand on our parental communication options, including a new add-on for parents' evenings that should make arranging and analysing parents' evenings much simpler.
-We've got lots more planned, so keep checking back to see what's been happening recently.
+In 2017 we continued to expand on our parental communication options, including a new add-on for parents' evenings that should make arranging and analysing parents' evenings much simpler.
+We also released our interventions feature, that makes managing support and sanctions applied to students much easier than existing school platforms.
+Our developer James joined the team in September.

 2015 - Going mobile